When your employees share company content on social media, it drives more reach, more engagement, and more trust than branded posts ever could.

 What are viewers doing once they click onto your website?

 Google Analytics is the best way to monitor this activity.
-Track metrics like content dwell time (how long viewers spend on the page), downloads, and form submissions.
+Track metrics like content dwell time (how long viewers spend on the page), scroll %, and form submissions.

 Find out more about how employee advocacy can help generate new content ideas in this podcast episode! 🎧👇